gradikay/EtsyTagMaster/README.md

 - `PORT`: The port on which the server runs (default: 5000)

+## 🎨 Customization

+For detailed instructions on how to customize the colors and text of this application, see the [Customization Guide](./CUSTOMIZATION_GUIDE.md).

+You can modify:
+- Color schemes (gradients, backgrounds, UI elements)
+- Text content (headings, labels, button text)
+- UI elements (icons, animations)
+- Responsive design settings

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.